Alabama

 |

-Mail ballot envelopes are printed with a certificate that must be signed by the voter and a notary or two witnesses.
-Election officials compare the name, residence and signature on the certificate with the signature on the absentee ballot application to ensure they are identical.
+Mail ballot envelopes are printed with a certificate that must be signed by the voter under penalty of perjury.
+Election officials compare the name, residence and signature on the certificate with the signature on the absentee ballot application with the information and signature in the central voter registration system to ensure they are identical.
 Ballots that can be reasonably identified to come from the correct eligible voter are certified.

 |